ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

     password: /rmTFMqsvD4/CEs7tJEZAD6/NV9Oabcabcaabcabcaabcabcaabcabcaabcabca
 ```

-In a streaming pipeline using Kafka, it is not possible to consume data with a simple Data loader block, we also need to add a Transformer block.
+In the `Data loader` block, we're simply consuming the data.
+However, if you run the pipeline with this block only, there is no output of the consumed data.
+To see the data, we also need to add a `Transformer block`.
 Click on *Transformer* > *Python* > *Generic (no template)*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-5.png" alt="linearly separable data">